Who "likes" to fill out online forms?

 We know it's not a pleasure for most people.
 But many couples respond differently to The BIG BIG Book.
 It's a time to calm down, by yourself and reflect on your life.

-Each and every question in The BIG BIG Book provides your couples therapist with essential information they'll need in order to help both of you.
+Every question in The BIG BIG Book provides your couples therapist with essential information they'll need in order to help both of you.

-The BIG BIG Book helps you move into the present, and examine your marriage in a new way.
+The BIG BIG Book helps you move into the present and examine your marriage in a new way.
 You start to put things into perspective.
 The frame of the problem becomes clearer.
 You learn how many issues you have, which don't have anything to do with your relationship.

 The BIG BIG Book isn’t a fun “compatibility test” you take in 5 minutes.